kyverno/website/content/en/docs/Writing policies/verify-images.md

 weight: 3
 ---

-{{% alert title="Note" color="warning" %}}
+{{% alert title="Warning" color="warning" %}}
-Image verification is an **beta** feature.
+Image verification is a **beta** feature.
 It is not ready for production usage and there may be breaking changes.
 Normal semantic versioning and compatibility rules will not apply.
 {{% /alert %}}

 [Sigstore](https://sigstore.dev/) is a [Linux Foundation project](https://linuxfoundation.org/) focused on software signing and transparency log technologies to improve software supply chain security.
 [Cosign](https://github.com/sigstore/cosign) is a sub-project that provides image signing, verification, and storage in an OCI registry.

-The Kyverno `verifyImages` rule uses [Cosign](https://github.com/sigstore/cosign) to verify container image signatures and attestations stored in an OCI registry.
+The Kyverno `verifyImages` rule uses [Cosign](https://github.com/sigstore/cosign) to verify container image signatures, attestations and more stored in an OCI registry.
 The rule matches an image reference (wildcards are supported) and specifies a public key to be used to verify the signed image or attestations.
+Background scanning is also supported with this rule type which means reports will show related entries.

 ## Verifying Image Signatures